ARIMBAUD-X/testx/readme.md

 ## Basics

->Node.js
+-Node.js

->React app
+-React app

-a react component than inputs a textarea message then performs a fetch request to localhost and gets back a response as a data.message and displays that message in a box below
+>a react component than inputs a textarea message then performs a fetch request to localhost and gets back a response as a data. message and displays that message in a box below

->Express on the backend
+-Express on the backend

-an express server, in js, which will handle api requests and respond back with a json object it will use a body parser and cors import OpenAI
+>an express server, in js, which will handle api requests and respond back with a json object it will use a body parser and cors import OpenAI

->OpenAI API key
+-OpenAI API key

 ## Prompt Engineering

+`
-`prompt: "pretend you are steve jobs. answer with motivational content.
+prompt: "pretend you are steve jobs. answer with motivational content.

 steve: how can i help you?